jburger69/welcome-completing-assignments/README.md

 tests, you will need to pass all tests before Canvas will register the assignment as **Complete**.

 You'll first see an assignment's instructions here, in Canvas.
-Howeer, the work you'll be doing will be on your local machine.
+However, the work you'll be doing will be on your local machine.
 In order to work on an assignment, you'll need to get it 'forked' and 'cloned' to your computer.